Slevinski/swserver/README.md

 Each query string is transformed into one or more regular expressions that can be used to search a text of Formal SignWriting.
 Additionally, Formal SignWriting strings can be converted into several types of query strings, each of which can be transformed into regular expressions.

+### Query and search puddle collections for sign entries
+All of the SignPuddle Online data is available as SQLite 3 databases.
+With a query, puddle entries can be access with sign language directly.
+With a search, puddle entries can be access with spoken language.

 ## Installation
 Copy the SignWriting Server files to the root web server directory or to a sub-directory.